CDC Epidemiologist Found Dead Weeks After Going Missing, Drowning Suspected

 On the morning he went missing, his supervisor at the CDC talked to him about why he had been passed over for a promotion, police said.

-The New York Times reports his family said their last phone conversations with Cunningham had left them worried and "he sounded not like himself."
+According to The New York Times, his family said that their last phone conversations with Cunningham had left them worried and that "he sounded not like himself."

 By outward appearances, Cunningham seemed to have a successful career.

-He received his Master's and Doctor of Science degrees from Harvard's School of Public Health.
+He received his master's and doctoral degrees from Harvard's school of public health.

-The Times reports Cunningham was promoted in July to commander in the uniformed United States Public Health Service.
+The Times reports that Cunningham was promoted in July to commander in the uniformed United States Public Health Service.

 His CDC biography says he was a "team lead" with the Division of Population Health and had deployed for several public health emergencies "including Superstorm Sandy, Ebola, and Zika."

 "The major drivers of this are decreases in many of the leading causes of death, such as heart disease, cancer and stroke," Cunningham told NPR's Rob Stein.
-Cunningham stressed, however, that as a group, black Americans still have an overall life expectancy that's four years less than white Americans.
+Cunningham stressed, however, that as a group, black Americans still have an overall life expectancy that is four years shorter than white Americans.

 "Many younger African-Americans in their 20s, 30s and 40s are living and dying with chronic conditions that we more typically see in the older population," Cunningham told Stein.
 "There's still work to do."